-Most webmasters don’t see any difference between image alt text and title mostly keeping them the same.
-A great discussion over at Google Webmaster Groups provides an exhaustive information on the differences between an image Alt attribute and an image title and standard recommendations of how to use them.
+Most webmasters don’t see any difference between image alt text and title, and tend to keep them the same.
+A great discussion over at Google Webmaster Groups provides exhaustive coverage on the differences between an image Alt attribute and an image title, and standard recommendations of how to use them.
 In this article, I just want to cover the basics.

 Without alt text, an image will be displayed as an empty icon:

-So based on the above, we can discuss how to properly handle both alt text and image titles.
+So based on the above information, we can discuss how to properly handle both alt text and image titles.

-- Both tags are primarily meant for visitors (though alt text seems more important for crawlers) – so provide explicit information on an image to encourage views.
+Both tags are primarily meant for visitors (though alt text seems more important for crawlers) – so provide information on the image in order to encourage views.